animesh-007/midas_internship_task2/README.md

-# Solution of **MIDAS Internship task 2**
+# Solution+Report for **MIDAS Internship task 2**
-This repository contains solution for the MIDAS internship task 2.
+This repository contains solution+report for the MIDAS internship task 2.

 ## Installation
 The model is built in PyTorch 1.8.1 and tested on Ubuntu 18.04 environment (Python3.7.10, CUDA10.1, cuDNN7.6.3).